 An Introduction to the Universal Heroes Role Playing Game

-A long, long time ago, back in 1985, I began to tinker with the idea of role playing games.
+A long, long time ago, back in 1985, I began to tinker with the idea of role-playing games.
 My introduction to such entertainment was the old-style Marvel Super Heroes Role Playing Game (or MSH RPG, for short).
 It was a pretty fun pastime, and me and a couple of friends would get together to stage adventures where everyone beat up on whatever imaginary villain had launched whatever ridiculous plot each week.

-Over the course of that decade of gaming, I believe I cooked up an inordinate amount of NPCs (numbering in the thousands), along with multitudes of customized rule systems.
-I was always tinkering with things, either streamlining the actual rules themselves, or vastly improving on the character generation options by making all new paths of power for players to walk their characters through.
+It's just one of those things, I suppose.
+Over those years of gaming, I cooked up an inordinate amount of characters, along with a plethora of customized rule systems.
+I was always tinkering with things, either streamlining the actual rules themselves, or vastly improving on the character generation options by making all-new paths of power for players to walk their characters through.

 Having since discovered the Internets, I thought that it would be great to share my original (and some not-so original) creations with the world, doing so mostly through an e mail list dedicated to the MSH RPG.
-It sort of died a horrible death when it got absorbed by topica.com (the jerks), and with the subsequent release of the Marvel Super Heroes Adventure Game (MSHAG), a role-playing game based on the Saga card system.
+It died a horrible death when it was absorbed by topica.com (the jerks), and with the subsequent release of the Marvel Super Heroes Adventure Game (MSHAG), a role-playing game based on the Saga card system.